vedph/cadmus_api/Readme.md

 To connect the ASPNET logging system to Serilog: <https://github.com/serilog/serilog-aspnetcore>:

-1.in `Program.cs` change the Main method by adding configuration retrieval and then configuring the Serilog logger with your sink(s):
+1. in `Program.cs` change the Main method by adding configuration retrieval and then configuring the Serilog logger with your sink(s):

 ```cs
 public static int Main(string[] args)